CClar/WriteRight/README.md

 Words are pulled from an external file - done

-Level progression / Victory
+Level progression / Victory - done

-Level intro screen
+Level intro screen - Done

-Death screen
+Death screen - Done

-Victory screen
+Victory screen - Done

 Start game menu

 Change sprite direction based on which side of screen it spawns on

+Add spawn delay, time inbetween each spawn

 ## Extra

-Check words to make sure they only have normal letters else skip
+Check words to make sure they only have normal letters else skip, ignore lines that start with //

 Change spawns to only sppear near left and right side, not top and bottom (too close)

+When enemies share word, destroy the closest